baoshan/pygments_http/README.md

-pygments_http
+Pygments Http
 =============

-Talk with pigments over HTTP, hosted by CherryPy and PyPy
+Talk with pygments over HTTP, depends on CherryPy and PyPy.